heathermiller/dist-prog-book/chapter/8/big-data.md

   - Hadoop vs. Spark
   - Spark vs. SparkSQL

-- Things people are building on top of MapReduce/Spark
+- Big Data Ecosystem
-  - Ecosystem, everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...
+  Everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...
-    - GFS/HDFS for MapReduce: Machines are unreliable, so how do we maintain a certain degree of redundancy? ...
+  - GFS/HDFS for MapReduce/Hadoop: Machines are unreliable, how do they provide fault-tolerance?
+How does GFS deal with single point of failure (shadow masters)?
+How does the master manage partition, transmission of data chunks?
+Which
-    - Mesos for Spark.
-New frameworks keep emerging and users have to use multiple different frameworks in the same clusters, so how should they share access to the large datasets instead of costly replicate across clusters?
-Mesos introduce
+  - Resource Management: Mesos.
+New frameworks keep emerging and users have to use multiple different frameworks(MP, Spark etc.) in the same clusters, so how should they share access to the large datasets instead of costly replicate across clusters?
+  - Introducing streaming: what happens when data cannot be complete?
+How does different programming model adapt? windowing `todo: more`

 ## Programming Models
 ### Data parallelism